-Mining provides a smart, decentralized way to issue cryptocurrency while creating an incentive for more people to mine, ensuring that new coins are produced every 10 minutes (time required to mine a single BTC block).
-Essentially this makes a miner comparable to a 24/7 computer accountant that verifies blockchain transactions and gets paid for it in fees/block rewards.
+Mining provides a smart, decentralized way to issue cryptocurrency while creating an incentive for more people to mine, ensuring that new coins are produced every 10 minutes (rule in bitcoin blockchain, time required to mine a single BTC block).

 You will require a set of things to embark on your mining journey: